The Odyssey (2026 film)

-The Odyssey is an upcoming epic action fantasy film written and directed by Christopher Nolan.
-An adaptation of Homer's ancient Greek epic the Odyssey, the film stars Matt Damon as Odysseus, the Greek king of Ithaca, and chronicles his long and perilous journey home after the Trojan War as he attempts to reunite with his wife, Penelope.
-The ensemble cast also features Tom Holland, Anne Hathaway (Penelope), Zendaya, Lupita Nyong'o, Robert Pattinson, Charlize Theron, and Jon Bernthal, among others.
-Nolan and his wife Emma Thomas produce the film through their production company, Syncopy.
+The Odyssey is a 2026 epic action fantasy film written and directed by Christopher Nolan, who produced it with his wife Emma Thomas.
+An adaptation of Homer's ancient Greek epic poem the Odyssey, it stars an ensemble cast including Matt Damon, Tom Holland, Anne Hathaway, Robert Pattinson, Lupita Nyong'o, Samantha Morton, Zendaya, and Charlize Theron.
+In the film, Odysseus (Damon), the Greek king of Ithaca, undergoes a long and perilous journey home after the Trojan War and encounters mythical beings as he attempts to reunite with his wife, Penelope (Hathaway).

-Nolan began writing The Odyssey in March 2024, secured the project at Universal Pictures by October, and it was announced in December.
-Casting occurred throughout late 2024, and Damon was confirmed for the lead role in February 2025.
-Principal photography took place from February to August 2025 across multiple international locations, including Morocco, Greece, Italy, Scotland, Iceland, and Western Sahara.
-With an estimated budget of $250 million, the film is the most expensive of Nolan's career and his first to be shot entirely on IMAX's 70 mm film cameras.
+Nolan began writing the script in March 2024 and secured the project with Universal Pictures by October.
+The Odyssey was announced in December.
+Casting took place from late 2024 through early 2025, and Damon was confirmed for the lead role in February 2025.
+Nolan studied several translations of the Odyssey before deciding upon a realistic interpretation of Greek mythology, drawing inspiration from the epic historical films Andrei Rublev (1966) and Ran (1985), as well as the films of special effects artist Ray Harryhausen.
+Filming took place on location from February to August 2025 in Morocco, Greece, Italy, Scotland, Iceland, Western Sahara, and Malta, as well as at the Universal Studios Lot in Los Angeles.
+With an estimated budget of $250 million, it is among the most expensive films of Nolan's career, and the first feature film to be shot entirely on IMAX's 70 mm film cameras.

-The Odyssey is scheduled to be theatrically released in the United States by Universal Pictures on July 17, 2026.
+The Odyssey premiered at the Odeon Luxe Leicester Square in London on July 6, 2026, ahead of a theatrical release by Universal Pictures on July 17 in the United States and the United Kingdom.
+It was made available in IMAX and multiple premium large formats.
+The film received acclaim for its direction, performances, and set pieces, though some criticized Nolan's deviations from the source material.
+It has grossed $1.751 billion worldwide, becoming Nolan's highest-grossing film, the second-highest-grossing film of 2026, the highest-grossing R-rated film ever, the highest-grossing film distributed by Universal, and the eleventh-highest grossing film of all time.